Ernie Kovacs: Second marriage

 Kovacs and Adams met in 1951 when she was hired to work for his WPTZ show, Three to Get Ready.
 Her appearance on Arthur Godfrey's Talent Scouts caught the eye of Kovacs's producer, and he asked her to audition for the program.
 A classically trained singer, she was able to perform only three popular songs.
 Edie said later, "I sang them all during the audition, and if they had asked to hear another, I never would have made it."
 Quoting Kovacs, "I wish I could say I was the big shot that hired her, but it was my show in name only – the producer had all the say.
 Later on I did have something to say and I said it: 'Let's get married.'"

 After the couple's first date, Kovacs proceeded to buy a Jaguar car, telling Adams he wanted to take her out in style.
 He was seriously taken with the beautiful and talented young woman, courting her with imagination and flair.
-Kovacs's attempts to win Adams' affection included hiring a mariachi band to serenade her backstage at the Broadway musical she was performing in and the sudden gift of a diamond engagement ring, telling her to wear it until she made up her mind.
+Kovacs's attempts to win Adams's affection included hiring a mariachi band to serenade her backstage at the Broadway musical she was performing in and the sudden gift of a diamond engagement ring, telling her to wear it until she made up her mind.
 Kovacs continued this romantic quest after the show went out of town.

 Adams booked a six-week European cruise, which she hoped would let her make up her mind whether or not to marry Kovacs.
 After only three days away and many long-distance telephone calls, she curtailed her trip and returned to say "yes".
 They eloped and were married on September 12, 1954, in Mexico City.
 The ceremony was presided over by former New York City mayor William O'Dwyer and was performed in Spanish, which neither Kovacs nor Adams understood; O'Dwyer had to prompt each of them to say "Sí" at the "I do" portion of the vows.
 Adams, who had a middle-class upbringing, was smitten by Kovacs's quirky ways; the couple remained together until his death.
 (She later said about Kovacs, "He treated me like a little girl, and I loved it—Women's Lib be damned!")